Benefits of Support for Mesothelioma

 Private Mesothelioma Support

-The Cancer Support Community
+• The Cancer Support Community

 Every day, the Cancer Support Community offers a 12-hour live chat from 9 a.m. – 9 p.m. with experienced counselors and resource specialists.
 They not only offer emotional support, but also provide information on local, regional, and national resources.

-Cancer Hope Network
+• Cancer Hope Network

 Mesothelioma Family and Caregiver Support

-Mesothelioma support groups are also available for spouses, family members, and others dealing with the diagnosis of a loved one.
 These groups may provide support for coping with a mesothelioma diagnosis or grieving the loss of someone who died from mesothelioma.
-They may also focus on mesothelioma caregiver support.
+They may also focus on mesothelioma caregiver resources.

 Family members should not suffer alone with the hardships of seeing someone they love battle mesothelioma.
 In addition, caregivers to mesothelioma patients play an essential but incredibly difficult role, and getting the proper support is necessary for their and their loved one’s well-being.

 Below, find examples of ways to access mesothelioma support for families and caregivers.
-To register and join these groups, contact [email protected]
+To register and join these groups, contact [email protected].

 Mesothelioma Loss Support